 These birds have beaks that are like chisels, allowing them to bore holes into trees in order to locate food, signal to other birds, and nest.
 Their thick skulls and powerful neck muscles help them deliver blows to trees and other surfaces without damaging their bodies

-Unfortunately, these birds can find their way into areas inhabited by humans and our homes and office buildings can become damaged as the woodpeckers and flickers bore holes into siding and EIFS stucco surfaces.
+Unfortunately, these birds can find their way into areas inhabited by humans, and our homes and office buildings can become damaged as the woodpeckers and flicker boreholes into siding and EIFS stucco surfaces however let me save some of this for latter.

 There are at least 16 types of woodpeckers in North America and that does not include the 4 types of sapsuckers and the Red-shafted Flicker or Yellow-shafted Flicker, known as the Northern Flickers and the Gilded Flicker.